carternadain/pizza-app/README.md

 npm test
 This will run all unit tests and component tests for the Pizza App using Jest and React Testing Library.

-3. Test Functio
+3. Test Function

-Future testing will include database testing
+Future testing will include database testing , and more files.